Mushroom Mania 2025

 April 19, 2025 at Stone Brewing - Richmond.
 4300 Williamsburg Ave.
 Richmond, Virginia

 Free admission!
+Donations keep it going.

 It is a celebration of the mysterious, magical, and mouthwatering marvel – MUSHROOMS!
 Join us for our eighth annual fungi fest to honor the creative influence, culinary delights, health benefits, and cultural significance of the mushroom kingdom.
 40+ vendors, mushroom growers, speakers, food, craft beer, costume contest, dancing and more.

-2025 Presenters & Schedule TBA
+2025 Presenters & Schedule

-We’re Richmond, Virginia’s first and only fungi fest going eight years strong!
+We’re Richmond, Virginia’s first and only FREE fungi fest going eight years strong!
 We’ll be featuring free classes, workshops, lectures, screening cartoons, dancing, costume contest, music, giveaways and much more!

 SCHEDULE :